-On 29 October 2018, Lion Air Flight JT610 on a scheduled domestic service from Jakarta to Pangkal Pinang, Indonesia, collided with water 13 minutes after takeoff into the Java Sea, north of Jakarta.
-The aircraft, a Boeing 737 MAX 8, registration PK-LQP, was destroyed and all 189 passengers and crew on board were fatally injured.
+On 29 October 2018, Lion Air Flight JT610, a scheduled domestic service from Jakarta to Pangkal Pinang, Indonesia, collided with water in the Java Sea, north of Jakarta, about 13 minutes after take-off.
+The aircraft, a Boeing 737 MAX 8, registered PK-LQP, was destroyed and all 189 passengers and crew on board were fatally injured.

 |Investigation level:||Defined - click for an explanation of investigation levels|

 |State:||International||Occurrence type:||Collision with terrain|